 Many distributions of Vim ship with support for Scheme, which will mostly work for Racket.
+As of version 7.3.518, Vim detects files with the extension .rkt as having the scheme filetype.
+Version 8.2.3368 added support for .rktd and .rktl.

-You can enable filetype detection of Racket files as Scheme with the following:
+In older versions, you can enable filetype detection of Racket files as Scheme with the following:

 '''

 if has("autocmd")

-au BufReadPost .rkt,.rktl set filetype=scheme
+autocmd filetypedetect BufReadPost .rkt,.rktl,.rktd set filetype=scheme

 endif

 '''